 Structural welding can be one of the most lucrative markets to get into, but it is highly bordered with red tape.
 In Ontario, you will need to certify your company with the CWB in order to weld anything structural.
 On top of that, most companies hiring you as a structural welder will require that you have liability business insurance, WSIB, and any relevant equipment training if you will be using aerial lifts such as scissor or boom lifts.

 Pipe welding is another very lucrative market, and a bit easier to get into than structural work.
 This is because the regulatory authority for pipe welding is the TSSA, and their fee structure and requirements for regulation are quite a bit tamer.
 Of the three major markets, pipe welding is the one I haven’t yet gotten into yet.
 The skillset required is night and day from the requirements of heavy equipment repairs or anything structural.
 It’s really not a market I would jump into without a good experience, and right now, I don’t.

 Plan Your Route

 Overall, there are going to be many routes you can take that will lead you to success in the business world.
-Above is my game plan for getting started, and hopefully there’s something there that you can take away from it to help set you off on your own direction.
+Above is my game plan for getting started, and hopefully, there’s something there that you can take away from it to help set you off in your own direction.